baaihealth/opi/evaluation_results.md

-## 1. Evaluation of OPI-full-1.61M-Llama-3.1-8B-Instruct model on 9 tasks.
+## 1. Evaluation of [OPI-Llama-3.1-8B-Instruct](https://huggingface.co/BAAI/OPI-Llama-3.1-8B-Instruct) model on 9 tasks.
-Each testing result is derived from the model that has been fine-tuned using the complete OPI dataset (i.e.,[OPI_full_1.61M.json](https://huggingface.co/datasets/BAAI/OPI/blob/main/OPI_DATA/OPI_full_1.61M_train.json)) and subsequently evaluated on the respective testing set for each specific task.
+Each testing result is derived from the Llama-3.1-8B-Instruct model that has been fine-tuned using [OPI_full_1.61M_train.json](https://huggingface.co/datasets/BAAI/OPI/blob/main/OPI_DATA/OPI_full_1.61M_train.json) and subsequently evaluated on the respective testing set for each specific task.
 <table border="1" style="text-align:center; border-collapse:collapse; width: 100%;">
   <thead>
     <tr>